janeyrinn/bookNook/README.md

 Testing was documented using Microsoft Excel and the full spreadsheet can be found [*here*](testing/testing.xlsx).

-The live site  was also analysed using Google Developer Tools Lighthouse feature, where it scored highly for accessibility, best practices and SEO.
+The live site  was also analysed using Google Developer Tools Lighthouse feature, where it scored highly for accessibility and best practices.
-The performance of the site scored in the median range despite all images being compressed and sized to the best of the developers ability.
+The SEO of the site scored in the median range due to links not being 'crawlable'.
 Further adjustments to improve this rating are outside the scope of the assignment and the developers skill set at this time but will be researched and improved going forward.

 ![Lighthouse Results](testing/lighthouse.png)